MikeTaylor/speculations/workflow/folio-workflow-engine.md

 * [Ongoing discussion of other workflow systems](https://jira.indexdata.com/browse/INTFOLIO-6)

 <!--
-COMMENTS FROM HEIKKI
+COMMENTS FROM OTHERS

-You said in Montreal that "workflow instance" is a clumsy word, and proposed "job" instead.
+HEIKKI: You said in Montreal that "workflow instance" is a clumsy word, and proposed "job" instead.
 I liked that, and think you should sneak it into your document.
 (It _is_ in the document, but I lacked the courage of my convictions and kept using both terms.
 I'll make it more consistent.)

-I would like to append a comment to "Pass by value or by reference?": We can always optimize things later, when or if we find problems.
+HEIKKI: I would like to append a comment to "Pass by value or by reference?": We can always optimize things later, when or if we find problems.

-"When I get an object of type item I want to use Frontside's @fontside/pretty-users instead" Should that not be "@fontside/pretty-items" ?
+HEIKKI: "When I get an object of type item I want to use Frontside's @fontside/pretty-users instead" Should that not be "@fontside/pretty-items" ?

+KURT: There's any number of existing scripting languages that we can turn into a DSL.
+I'd use Lua before rolling our own.

+NASSIB: I know it has been popular lately to create DSLs, but there are some really great ones out there we could use for this.
+(So long as we have access to the parse-tree from JavaScript.
+"Roll out own" doesn't _have_ to mean building the whole thing.
+But it does mean we need to be able to get our fingers into the inner workings.)

 -->